 The Hercules package is available in source and RPM format for Linux and is available for Windows/?? platforms as an archive of pre-compiled executables or with scripts for compiling using Cygwin.
-It is available at the Hercules home site, which is maintained by Jay Maynard.
-There you will also find a frequently asked questions document and a complete history of the development process.
+It is available at the Hercules home site.

 As I noted on the introductory page of this site, without an operating system or some user program which will execute directly on an IBM mainframe, Hercules is not very functional.
 The distribution libraries for OS/360 MVT 21.8f are available on CD-ROM for a nominal cost or may be downloaded from an Internet site if you have a reasonably fast connection.
 A good place to start is the CBT Tape site.
 Jay Maynard also maintains the IBM Public Domain Software Collection where operating system software may be downloaded.

 In response to a request posted to the Hercules/OS360 discussion list, I am uploading the contents of Rick Fochtman's OS360/MVT CD-ROM to my site here.
 I have split the original archive into two parts.
 If you only need the distribution libraries that are utilized by Jay Maynard's dasdload control files for the purpose of generating the OS360/MVT system, download os360d.tgz (11.3 MB) [MD5: 7b8e760e5cad06f23a2654f74d8c8aa2].
 If you require all of the other contents of the CD-ROM (assembler source code, stand-alone bootstrap loaders, etc.), you will also need to download os360s.tgz (100 MB) [MD5: cb195096e0ef99091b158374447d8641].
 Also note that the DN554.XMIT contained in the distribution archive is the recovered version and the damaged DN554A.XMIT has been removed.